 This totally depends on negotiations that are yet to take place.
 However, the default would be that GDPR would simply be brought in as UK GDPR.

-No, at least not during the transitional period.
-After this ends, however, you may need to appoint a European Economic Area representative if you are selling to individuals in the EEA or if you’re monitoring the behaviour of individuals in the EEA.
+Yes, you will need to appoint a European Economic Area representative if you are selling to individuals in the EEA or if you’re monitoring the behaviour of individuals in the EEA.
 For information related to appointing a representative in the EU & NIS, scroll down to point 9.

 The Data Protection Act 2018 (DPA 2018) will continue to apply, GDPR will then be incorporated into this so that UK companies can continue to operate in the EU, the law will likely be known as UK GDPR.